 TRIGRS was specifically developed for modeling the potential occurrences of shallow landslides by incorporating transient pressure response to rainfall and downward infiltration processes (Baum et al., 2008).
-It uses the classical infinite slope stability approach, based on the Mohr-Coulomb model with effective cohesion c' (N/m2), effective angle of internal friction $\varphi$ ' (degree), and specific weight of the soil $\gamma$ (N/m) as geotechnical parameters.
+It uses the classical infinite-slope stability approach, based on the Mohr-Coulomb model with effective cohesion c' (N m-2), effective angle of internal friction φ' (°), and specific weight of the soil γ (N m-3) as geotechnical parameters.
 Initial soil conditions are assumed either saturated or tension-saturated.
+TRI-

-TRIGRS computes transient pore-pressure changes to find analytical solutions to partial differential equations, representing one-dimensional vertical flow in isotropic, homogeneous materials due to infiltration from rainfall events with durations ranging from hours to a few days.
-It uses a generalized version of Iverson's (2000) 10 infiltration model solution to the boundary problem posed by Richard's equation.
+GRS computes transient pore-pressure changes to find analytical solutions to partial differential equations, representing one-dimensional vertical flow in isotropic, homogeneous materials due to infiltration from rainfall events with durations ranging from hours to a few days.
+It uses a generalized version of the infiltration model solution of Iverson (2000) to the boundary problem posed by Richard's equation.
 This solution assesses the effects of transient rainfall on the timing and location of landslides by modeling the pore water pressure of a steady component and a transient component (Liao et al., 2011).
-However, the model is limited by its distributed one-dimensional modeling approach with non-interacting grid cells and its simplified soil-water characteristic curve (Baum et al., 2010).
-However, recently Tran et al. (2018) presented a case study in which TRIGRS is combined with other models to be able to analyze slope stability in 15 3D.
-The entire theoretical basis together with all model related assumptions and equations can be found in Baum et al. (2008, 2010).
+However, the model is limited by its distributed one-dimensional modeling approach with noninteracting grid cells and its simplified soil-water characteristic curve (Baum et al., 2010).
+However, recently Tran et al. (2018) presented a case study in which TRIGRS is combined with other models to be able to analyze slope stability in 3-D. The entire theoretical basis together with all modelrelated assumptions and equations can be found in Baum et al. (2008, 2010).
 TRIGRS computes a FoS for each grid cell based on an infinite-slope model.
-It allows for the implementation of spatially varying raster input (e.g. rainfall, property zones, soil depth, infiltration, etc.) to account for horizontal heterogeneity.
-The FoS can generally be referred to as the ratio of resisting forces (the resisting basal Coulomb friction) over 20 driving forces (the gravitationally induced downslope basal driving stress) on the potential failure surface, with a FoS < 1.0 indicating slope instability and a FoS $\geq 1$ slope stability respectively.
+It allows for the implementation of spatially varying raster input (e.g., rainfall, soil depth, infiltration) to account for horizontal heterogeneity.
+The FoS can generally be referred to as the ratio of resisting forces (the resisting basal Coulomb friction) over driving forces (the gravitationally induced downslope basal driving stress) on the potential failure surface, with a FoS < 1.0 indicating slope instability and a FoS ≥ 1 slope stability.

-2.2 Model Setup
+2.3 Model setup

-The probabilistic modeling setup is realized entirely in an open source framework.
-This was done not only to make it as easily reproducible as possible, but also because it offered the largest flexibility.
-TRIGRS, which itself is open-source, is operated by providing input text files.
-These input files are used to specify the numerical values of the input parameters, the location of the input raster files in the file system, and all other relevant grids to be considered (e.g. spatially distributed rainfall maps, different property zones to subdivide the study area in homogenous regions, spatially distributed soil depth maps, etc.).
+The probabilistic modeling setup is realized entirely in an open-source framework.
+This was carried out not only to make it as easily reproducible as possible, but also because it offered the largest flexibility.
+TRIGRS, which itself is open source, is operated by providing input text files.
+These input files are used to specify the numerical values of the input parameters, the location of the input raster files in the file system, and all other relevant grids to be considered (e.g., spatially distributed rainfall maps, different property zones to subdivide the study area in homogenous regions, spatially distributed soil depth maps).
 We used the Python programming language in a script for all string formatting procedures that receives its data from an initialization file.
-That python script is also used for parsing the raw input into variables usable for TRIGRS.
-User provided arguments in this initialization file hold the number of property zones needed, the rainfall duration pattern, number of time-steps and all variables that are used for the probabilistic treatment of parameters, such as min/max values for soil depth, effective cohesion and effective friction angle as well as the number of model runs.
+That Python script is also used for parsing the raw input into variables usable for TRIGRS.
+User-provided arguments in this initialization file hold the number of property zones needed, the rainfall duration pattern, number of time steps, and all variables that are used for the probabilistic treatment of parameters, such as minimum and maximum values for soil depth, effective cohesion and effective friction angle, and the number of model runs.
 The most recent rainfall input can be automatically imported by predefined naming conventions.